-Published files hosted on figshare are issued with Digital Object Identifiers (DOIs) via DataCite through the California Digital Library.
-DOIs are persistent and so provide a permanent link to your research.
+Published files hosted on figshare are issued with Digital Object Identifiers (DOIs) via DataCite.
+DOIs are persistent and so provide a permanent link to your research output.
 You can usually find DOIs under the titles of published articles in journals.

-For more information visit https://figshare.com/.
+For more information on figshare generally visit the public site, https://figshare.com/.